HouseTrip/housetrip.github.com/_posts/2014-03-16-rack-timer.md

 {% endhighlight %}

-The `Borg` wraps the `call` method of each middleware it's injected into with time logging, the injects itself in the next middleware down the stack (conventionally, `@app`).
+The `Borg` wraps the `call` method of each middleware it's injected into with time logging, then injects itself in the next middleware down the stack (conventionally, `@app`).

-At runtime, the `call` wrappers will transparently call the originally `call` then output timing information.
+At runtime, the `call` wrappers will transparently call the original `call` then output timing information.

 ## Outcomes